Givenchy Presents Dressy Couture for Men at Paris Fashion Week - ExBulletin

 There were satin lapels for dressier looks, while an olive green jacket had a light military touch.

-Accessories, a key part of the designer’s LVMH-owned brand (LVMH.PA), were also chic and included bags that were tied around the waist, worn at the back.
+Accessories, a key designer element of the LVMH-owned brand, were also chic and included bags that were tied around the waist, worn on the back.

 The show took place on the third day of the Paris Fashion Week menswear shows, which kicked off with Pharrell Williams’ blockbuster debut for Louis Vuitton, accompanied by a musical performance by Jay-Z and Williams.